rxliuli/mass-block-twitter/packages/website/src/routes/docs/terms/+page.md

 1. Service Description

-   - Mass Block Twitter is a Chrome browser extension designed to help users manage accounts on Twitter/X platform.
+   - Mass Block Twitter is a browser extension designed to help users manage accounts on Twitter/X platform.
    - This extension serves as a tool only and is not responsible for specific user actions.

 2. Usage Terms